JetBrains/intellij-sdk-docs/topics/reference_guide/custom_language_support/polysymbols_implementation.md

 `createPointer()`
 : Returns the pointer to the symbol scope, which can survive between read actions.
 The dereferenced symbol scope should be valid.

-`getModificationCount()`
-: Symbol scopes are used in CachedValues as dependencies for query executors.
-If a symbol scope instance can mutate over time, it should properly implement this method.

 When implementing a scope containing many elements, an extension of [`PolySymbolScopeWithCache`](%gh-ic%/platform/polySymbols/src/com/intellij/polySymbols/utils/PolySymbolScopeWithCache.kt) is advised.